bioinf/Sibelia/README.md

 "Windows" support will be retained soon in the future releases.
 Binary releases for "Windows" contain only "Sibelia" binaries.

+"C-Sibelia" requires "Python" and "Perl" to be istalled in your system.
+Please note that "C-Sibelia" runs only under "Python2" of version at least 2.7.
+The annotation script requires "Java" runtime.
+Unfortunately, "C-Sibelia" is available only under "Linux".

 Citation
 ========